stonebaldwin/agendo/README.md

 ## Progression Stage of Website

-Currently working on setting up the template to give an outline
+Currently being put on hold due to end of semester exams, holiday break, and other projects

 ## To-do: